testfairy/docs/docs/04_iOS_SDK/99_FAQ.md

 ### <a name="ios-sdk-required"></a>Am I required to use the TestFairy SDK?

-TestFairy platforms is for both distribution and for analytics.
-You can use both, and you can also use just one of them.
+The TestFairy platform is used for both distribution and for analytics.
+You can use either both, or just one of them.

 App distribution does not require integration of the TestFairy SDK and provides an easy-to-use platform for sending iOS IPA files to testers and colleagues in your enterprise.
 Simply upload an Ad Hoc or Enterprise signed IPA files and send e-mail invitation to the selected testers.

-Analytics require integration of the SDK.
-This is a 2-minutes task and it involves adding just a single line of code to your project.
-With analytics enabled, you will able to see a video recording when your app is being used, as well as receive logs from the device, analyse usage by checkpoints or loading of view controllers and much much more.
+Using analytics requires integration of the SDK.
+This is a 2-minute task that involves adding just a single line of code to your project.
+With analytics enabled, you will able to see a video recording of your app being used, as well as receive logs from the device, analyse usage with checkpoints or loading view controllers and much much more.
 For more information, please follow the [integration manual](http://docs.testfairy.com/iOS_SDK/Integrating_iOS_SDK.html).

 [Back to top](#top)